 4. Beverly Hills Cop

-If you want a reason to see why Beverly Hills Cop is a movie to cure any of the blues/fright over COVID-19/coronavirus, just listen to this song from the soundtrack.
+If you want a reason to see why Beverly Hills Cop is a movie to cure any of the blues/fright over the news lately, just listen to this song from the soundtrack.

 I couldn’t write a more cheery and pitch-perfect song for Beverly Hills Cop.
 The movie oozes charm.
 Eddie Murphy shows off at the peak of his powers.
 Judge Reinhold, John Ashton, Lisa Eilbacher, Ronny Cox (beginning his IMDB peak here), Steven Berkoff, and Jonathan Banks lead the rest of the almost perfect cast.
 A particular highlight is Bronson Pinchot as the scene-stealing Serge.